 Awarded for success in applying AI to solve mission critical scheduling problems in Hong Kong.

-Awards received by CityU during Dr. Chun's tenure as CIO:
+Awards received by CityU during Prof. Chun's tenure as CIO:

 The City University of Hong Kong received two Triple Gold Awards for website accessibility, and two Gold Awards for mobile app accessibility.
 We achieved the highest level of compliance to the accessibility guidelines issued by the Hong Kong Government for 3 consecutive years.